martinvelez/w32evol/README.md

 The Win32.Evol virus appeared around July 2000 and was able to infect any major Win32 platform.
 It used a metamorphic engine to rewrite its code during replication.
+The purpose of its metamorphic engine was to create mutated copies of itself.
+Hence, some of the transformations or rewritings it applies to instructions do not necessarily obfuscate.
 Here is a more detailed description of the virus:
 [Symantec](http://www.symantec.com/security_response/writeup.jsp?docid=2000-122010-0045-99).

 We wrote evol.asm which drives the W32.Evol obfuscation engine and provides a